 A chilling version occurs at the beginning of Once Upon a Time in the West.
 Frank and his men have just finished massacring a family, only to exit the house and find a small boy staring at them.

 Frank: You mean, now that you've told him my name?

-- Graduados is a comedy where Everyone Went To School Together.
-Back in the school, the fat girl Jimena Benitez was insulted by everybody, specially by Pablo, the school bully.
+Graduados is a comedy where Everyone Went to School Together.
+Back in the school, the fat girl Jimena Benitez was insulted by everybody, especially Pablo, the school bully.
 She got thin after graduation, changed her face, her name was now Patricia Longo... and destiny put her along her former schoolmates.
-Specially Pablo, who falled in love with her, had a son with her, and left his wife for her, without knowing her identity.
+Pablo fell in love with her, had a son with her, and left his wife for her, without knowing her identity.
 This began as a big secret, but in time it turned into an Open Secret, known by everybody, except Pablo.
 Even the guy who was Put on a Bus and was Back for the Finale knew it, thanks to chats with friends.
 Which led to...

 Guillermo: And what about the son you had with Jimena?